RCIC-UCI-Public/website-rcic/docs/source/about/accessibility.rst

 To achieve this goal, we try to follow digital accessibility best practices, and we aim to meet the
 `April 14, 2026 ADA Title II compliance deadline <https://accessibility.uci.edu/ada-title-ii/index.php>`_
+and the conformance with the |astandard| standard.

 **Accessibility status**
+  As of April 13, 2026 `WAVE Web accessibility evaluation tool <https://wave.webaim.org/aimscore>`_ gives all pages on this website **10 out of 10** AIM score for automated testing for |astandard|.

-  Currently, we are in a process of evaluating accessibility issues and are using online tools to check the accessibility of our website.
+  Currently, we continue evaluating accessibility issues and are using online tools to check the accessibility of our website.

-  * We try to achieve the conformance with the |astandard| standard
-  * `WAVE Web accessibility evaluation tool <https://wave.webaim.org/aimscore>`_ gives all pages on this website **9.9 - 10 out of 10**
-    AIM score for automated testing.

 **Reporting issues**
   | We aim to respond to requests for assistance, and take action on reports of accessibility issues.